Home Inspection Courses and Requirements for Becoming a Certified Home Inspector

 Benefits of attending a local college or facility for courses include:

-- Hands-on Experience: Some home inspection instructors are able to provide a more hands-on experience for students, such as taking students through an example building to point out problems.
+- Hands-on Experience: Some home inspection instructors are able to provide a more hands-on experience for students, such as taking students through an actual property to point out problems.

 Choosing to attend a local school or taking courses online is a personal decision, but make sure the school and the instructor are certified to teach home inspection courses before paying any tuition.
 In addition, make sure the school provides support for the state inspection exam.